Addition Zones (1-18)

 Each time a prime number is encountered, the spin or ‘wall preference’ is switched.
 So, from the first cell, exit from 2’s left side.
 This sets the spin to left and the next cell is 3, a prime, so switches to right.
 4 is not prime and continues right.
 5 is prime, so switch to left and so on.
 (HexSpin)

-As the number line winds about toward infinity, bending around prime numbers, it never exits the 24 cells. and it is the fact that 168 divided by 24 is exactly seven (7).
+As the number line winds about toward infinity, bending around prime numbers, it never exits the 24 cells.
+And it is the fact that 168 divided by 24 is exactly seven (7).

 You may notice that there are twists and turns until 19 abuts 2 therefore this addition zone takes only the seven (7) primes out of the 18's structure of True Prime Pairs.